charliefoxtwo/ViLA-DCS-BIOS-Reader/README.md

 ## Prerequisites

 This plugin requires you to have DCS-BIOS installed.
-Any version should work but the [Flightpanels fork](https://github.com/DCSFlightpanels/dcs-bios) is recommended.
+Any version should work but the [Flightpanels fork](https://github.com/DCSFlightpanels/dcs-bios) is highly recommended.
+If you are having problems, **please triple-check to make sure you are using the Flightpanels fork and _only_ the Flightpanels fork**.

 For installation instructions, follow [this wiki](https://github.com/DCSFlightpanels/DCSFlightpanels/wiki/Installation) up until **Installation of DCSFP** (Flightpanels is **not** required for this plugin).